Rzky7c/Whatsapp-Bot/README.md

 </h2>

 ##

+- Dont selling this source code, this all free.
 - If a plugin's code is obfuscated, you do not have permission to edit, modify, or alter it in any form.
 - Remember: Always give proper credits if you're using or reuploading my plugins/files.